-With Fallout 4 being as massive as it is, we’ve spent an unprecedented amount of time in the Massachusetts-set wasteland.
+With Fallout 4 being as massive as it was, we spent an unprecedented amount of time in the Massachusetts-set wasteland.
 But, we’re still not satisfied, and although it is a great game at its core, there’s a lot that can be improved upon for a sequel.
 That’s why we love speculating about what Fallout 5 could be like (and what we want from it).

-Fallout 76 was/is a dud in the minds of most, and it’s likely that Bethesda isn’t going to make any big Fallout announcements this year.
+Fallout 76 was/is a dud in the minds of most, and it’s likely that Bethesda isn’t going to make any more big Fallout announcements in 2019.
 However, that’s not going to stop us from dreaming-up our Fallout 5 wishlist.

 Bethesda is becoming well-known for releasing good but highly glitchy and flawed experiences.
 With minor fixes, slight changes, and a new setting, Bethesda’s next game in the Fallout franchise could easily be one of the greatest games of all time.
 So, what would we like to see in the next game?
 And do we even want a Fallout 5 in 2019?
 Here is our Fallout 5 wishlist:

 Every Fallout experience, so far, has taken place in the United States.
 Southern California, Massachusetts, and areas surrounding the Mojave desert have been our stomping grounds in the series.